 You can also access the files in the home folder by using a HY-VPN connection and linking your home folder to your own computer.
 Alternatively, the files can be transferred using the browser based VPN portal.

-Files can be transferred from a Unix system's home folder by using an SFTP transfer connection (only in finnish).
+Files can be transferred from a Unix system's home folder by using an SFTP transfer connection.

 You should announce your new e-mail address to those who need it well in advance before the university e-mail address expires.
 After this, you can direct messages arriving to the university address to the new address for the last few weeks, track who is still using the university address and notify them of the new address separately.
 Personnel should also take notice of the rules concerning official e-mail (Flamma) when forwarding their messages.